USS Adirondack (1862): First Bahamas Voyage

-"... in charge of a prize crew from the Greyhound, and proceedings have been instituted in the admiralty court of the Bahamas for her condemnation for a violation of the foreign enlistment act of Great Britain ..."

-His dispatch to Washington also stated that sentiment in the Bahamas was strongly in favor of the South.
-Thus the outcome of the judicial action against the warship — which would later be freed and win fame as the Southern raider Florida — was in doubt.

-Adirondack sailed to Bahamas again to investigate further rumors
+Return to Southern Blockade

+Gansevoort left Nassau to sail for Virginia Capes on 28 July.
+Upon arriving at Hampton Roads, Virginia, on 4 August, he reported that Oreto was indeed a Confederate cruiser, but that she was in the possession of a British prize crew, awaiting a hearing in Admiralty court.
+He also noted that sentiment in the Bahamas strongly favored the Confederacy, and claimed that Oreto was being outfitted for continued operations as a southern blockade runner.
+Thus, Gansevoort doubted that any judicial action would be taken against the warship.
+He was correct, and Oreto would later be freed and operate as the CSS Florida.

-On 12 August, SecNav Welles ordered Adirondack to proceed to Port Royal, South Carolina, to report to Rear Admiral Samuel Francis Du Pont for duty in the South Atlantic Blockading Squadron.
-The next day, a report reached Washington, D.C., that another British built cruiser – which would later prey on Union shipping as CSS Alabama – had slipped out of England and was heading for Nassau.
+On 12 August, Secretary of the Navy Welles ordered Adirondack to proceed to Port Royal, South Carolina, to report to Rear Admiral Samuel Francis Du Pont for duty in the South Atlantic Blockading Squadron.
+The next day, a report reached Washington, D.C., that another British-built cruiser – later known as the CSS Alabama – had slipped out of England and was heading for Nassau.
 Anxiety over this new threat prompted Welles to send Adirondack back to the Bahamas to investigate.
 Nevertheless, before this message reached Hampton Roads, the steamer had sailed for Port Royal in compliance with her orders of the 12th.
 Word of her new mission finally caught up with her there on the 18th and she got underway for Nassau that afternoon.

-Adirondack strikes a reef in the Bahamas, and sinks
+Second Bahamas Voyage and Grounding

-All went well until the morning of 23 August 1862, when Adirondack struck a reef off the northeast point of Man-O-War Cay of the Little Bahama Bank group.
-The shock immediately disabled her engine, and daylong efforts by the ship's crew, with the aid of local wreckers, proved futile.
+While underway towards Nassau around 0400 on 23 August 1862, Adirondack struck a reef off the northeast point of Man-O-War Cay of the Little Bahama Bank group.
+The initial shock disabled her engine and the ship became thoroughly grounded.
+Throughout the day, the crew worked to lighten the ship, even throwing her massive XI-inch Dahlgren guns overboard.
+By 1800 that evening, the back of the ship was broken and her lower decks were flooded.
+The next day was spent securing as much government property as possible.
+On the third day after her grounding, Gansevoort heard news that Oreto had, in fact, been freed and was now underway.
+In response, he spike the remaining guns on board and threw them overboard.
+On 1 September, Gansevoort and his crew left the ship to the sea.

-That evening, with her back broken and her keel forced up through the engine room, the ship bilged.
-Fortunately, she suffered no personnel casualties.